2023 Best Value Neurobiology & Neurosciences Bachelor's Degree Schools in the Southwest Region

 UTEP undergraduate students pay an average of $24,952 in tuition and fees each year.

 The University of Texas at Dallas did quite well in this year’s ranking of the best places for neurobiology and neurosciences students to get a bachelor’s degree.
 It came in at #6 on the list.
-Located in the midsize city of Richardson, UT Dallas is a public school with a very large student population.
+Located in the city of Richardson, UT Dallas is a public school with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at UT Dallas are $39,776 a year.
 The average amount in student loans that neurobiology majors at UT Dallas take out while working on their Bachelor's Degree is $20,634.